Amar Sejdić

 Amar Sejdić (born November 29, 1996) is an American professional soccer player who plays as a central midfielder for Major League Soccer club Columbus Crew.
-He played four years of college soccer for the Maryland Terrapins.

 Early life

 Sejdić was born in Berlin, Germany to Bosnian parents.
 His father hails from Jakeš near Modriča and his mother hails from Derventa.
 They fled Bosnia due to the Bosnian War and took refuge in Germany.
 At age four, Sejdić moved to the United States.

 Youth career

 Sejdić played with affiliate clubs United 1996 and the Derby City Rovers in Louisville, Kentucky, before traveling abroad to play for the under-19 team of Vitesse in the Netherlands.
 Sejdić played a single season with the U-19 team before visa issues shortened his stay.
 As a result, he came back to the United States to play with the academy of Real Salt Lake.

 College career

+During the 2015 NCAA Division I men's soccer season, Sejdić became a regular rotation player, appearing in 15 matches for the Terrapins.
+Sejdić scored his first two college goals against St. John's on August 30, 2015.
+On September 27, 2015; Sejdić notched his first collegiate assist in a 4–1 win against Wisconsin.
 During his second year he appeared in all matches for the Terrapins, where he contributed to nine goals and nine assists during the 2016 NCAA Division I men's soccer season.
 Two of Sejdić's nine goals came during the 2016 NCAA Division I Men's Soccer Tournament, in a 5–4 second-round upset loss to Providence.
 The first goal coming via a fortuitous 40-yard free kick that "got caught in the wind."
 During the 2017 season, Sejdić remained an integral part of the team and scored three goals and dished out four assists.

-Sejdić had a breakout season during 2018, as he captained Maryland to their fourth College Cup title, earning offensive MVP honors.
+Sejdić had a breakout season during 2018, as he captained Maryland to their fourth College Cup title, earning offensive MVP honors as he scored the only goal of the game from the penalty spot in the 57th minute of a 1–0 victory against Akron.
 He was named to the Big Ten best XI during the 2018 Big Ten Conference men's soccer season.